KaleneDev/Gym_Website/README.md

 - Sass: CSS preprocessor for enhanced styling capabilities.
 - JavaScript: Dynamic behavior and interactivity.
 - React: JavaScript library for building user interfaces.
+- Webpack: Module bundler for building the project.
 ## Contributing
 Contributions to the Gym_Website project are welcome!
 If you encounter any issues or have ideas for improvements, please open an issue on the GitHub repository.
 You can also fork the repository, make your changes, and submit a pull request.